 - Most importantly, always take deep breaths throughout.

 The world of face yoga is a vast sea of information and techniques.
 You can spend all day researching about it.
 However, this guide can serve as the bedrock to your beauty routine: and from here, we suggest you read further into face yoga and face exercises more generally.
 Alternatively, you can also have your try at a professional facialist and receive a spa-like face yoga cleanse.

 For further information, one book we would like to suggest is “The Ultimate Guide to the Face Yoga Method” by Fumiko Takatsu who has been cited in many beauty and cosmetics magazines for her expertise in all things face yoga.
 She has also many videos online, one of which we mentioned in this article.

 Face yoga works best when coupled with beauty products like face rollers, massagers, and other devices to allow for better absorption in your face.
 For more information on the tools needed to slim and tone your face, please read out exhaustive article on facial rollers, massagers, and everything in between.

 Happy face yoga’ing!

-Do you have any advice for those wanting to start face yoga?
-What has worked for you?
-Have you personally seen results?
+Have you personally seen results with face yoga?
 Let us know your thoughts in the comments below.